Glades County, Florida

 Glades County is a county located in the Florida Heartland region of the U.S. state of Florida.
 As of the 2020 census, the population was 12,126, making it the fourth-least populous county in Florida.
 Its county seat is Moore Haven.
+Glades County is in the Clewiston micropolitan area, a Micropolitan statistical area (μSA) which also includes Hendry County.
+These two counties, along with the Cape Coral-Fort Myers (Lee County) MSA and the Naples-Marco Island (Collier County) MSA, constitute the Cape Coral-Fort Myers-Naples Combined Statistical Area (CSA).